oxidecomputer/dropkick/docs/getting-started.md

 ## Building images

-Supposing you have a project named `beachball` located in `~/git/beachball`, and you're planning to host it at `https://beachball.example`.
+Supposing you have a project named `beachball` located in `~/git/beachball`, and you're planning to host it at `https://beachball.example` (you'll set up DNS after your first deployment).
 Building an image might be as simple as:

 ```bash
 dropkick build --hostname beachball.example ~/git/beachball output.img